 [muh-LIG-nunt TOO-mer or TYOO-mer]

 A mass of cancer cells that may invade nearby tissues or spread (metastasize) to distant areas of the body.
 Not all cancers form tumors, and not all tumors are malignant.
 See also malignant, tumor.

-lymph nodes that are inside the chest near the sternum or breastbone.
+Lymph nodes that are inside the chest near the breastbone (sternum).
 See also lymph nodes.

-an x-ray of the breast; a method of finding breast cancer that can’t be felt using the fingers.
+Also called mammography (mam-Ah-gruff-ee).
+An x-ray of the breast; a method of finding breast cancer that can’t be felt using the fingers.
 Mammograms are done with a special type of x-ray machine used only for this purpose.
-A mammogram can often show a developing breast tumor before it’s big enough to be felt by a woman or even by a highly skilled health care professional.
-Screening mammography is used to help find breast cancer early in women who don’t have any symptoms.
-Diagnostic mammography helps the doctor learn more about breast masses or the cause of breast symptoms.
+Screening mammograms are used to help find breast cancer early in women who don’t have any symptoms.
+Diagnostic mammograms help the doctor learn more about breast lumps or the cause of breast changes.
 See also screening, x-ray.

-in cancer surgery or biopsy, the tissue beyond the visible edge of the tumor or abnormal tissue that is removed along with the tumor or abnormality, in an effort to get all of the cancer.
+In cancer surgery or biopsy, the tissue beyond the visible edge of the tumor or abnormal tissue that’s removed along with the tumor or area of concern in an effort to get all of the cancer.
 See also surgical margin.

-Partial or segmental mastectomy removes only the part of the breast that has the cancer and a margin of healthy breast tissue surrounding the tumor.
-It is also called breast-conserving surgery or lumpectomy.
+Partial or segmental mastectomy removes only the part of the breast that has the cancer and a margin of healthy breast tissue around the tumor.
+Also called breast-conserving surgery or lumpectomy.

-Radical mastectomy removes the breast, skin, nipple, areola, both pectoral muscles, and all axillary lymph nodes on the same side.
+Radical mastectomy removes the breast, skin, nipple, areola, both chest (pectoral) muscles, and all axillary lymph nodes on the same side.